Updated on March 27, 2013

 A) Premiums will be deducted from your monthly pension.
 As it frequently takes several months to receive your first pension check, the GIC will bill you directly for premiums due until your GIC deductions begin.

-Q) What should I do if I do not receive a premium bill from the GIC after I retire?
+Q) What should I do if I do not receive a premium bill from the GIC after I retire (State retirees only)?

 A) Although this happens infrequently, if you have not received a bill by your third month of retirement, call the GIC to avoid losing your coverage.
 Do not send a payment without a bill unless you are instructed to do so.